CMSO-transducing tree-like graph decompositions: Transducing modular decompositions

 Notice that it is routine to design a deterministic \MSO-transduction which, given an $\{\ancestor,\medge\}$-structure $\mathbb{M}$ representing an enriched modular decomposition of some directed graph~$G$, produces the $\{\edge\}$-structure $\mathbb{G}$ representing~$G$.\\

 In the following we provide an example of a natural property that can be \CMSO[2]-defined easily using the modular decomposition and hence (though backwards translation) is \CMSO[2]-definable on graphs. \begin{exa} We want to define the property of an undirected graph $G$ having an even number of modules in \CMSO[2].
 Let $T$ be the modular decomposition of $G$ and $\mathcal{M}$ the set of modules of $G$.
-As $\mathcal{M}$ is partitive, we can understand $T$ as a partitive tree and let $\lambda: V(T)\rightarrow \{\PRIME, \DEGENERATE\}$ be the labeling of $T$ that exists due to \autoref{thm:weakly-partitive tree} and \autoref{thm:partitive tree}.
-By \autoref{thm:weakly-bipartitive tree} it holds that the number of modules of $G[L(T_t)]$ for a node $t$ with children $s_1,\dots, s_\ell$ is exactly the sum of modules of the $G[L(T_{s_i})]$ if $\lambda(t)=\PRIME$ and the product of the $G[L(T_{s_i})]$ if $\lambda(t)=\DEGENERATE$.
+As $\mathcal{M}$ is partitive, we can understand $T$ as a partitive tree and let $\lambda: V(T)\rightarrow \{\PRIME, \DEGENERATE\}$ be the labelling of $T$ that exists due to \autoref{thm:weakly-partitive tree} and \autoref{thm:partitive tree}.
+By \autoref{thm:weakly-partitive tree} it holds that the number of modules of $G[L(T_t)]$ for a node $t$ with children $s_1,\dots, s_\ell$ for which $\lambda(t)=\PRIME$ is exactly the sum of the numbers of modules minus $1$ (to avoid double counting the empty set) of the $G[L(T_{s_i})]$ plus $2$ (which counts $L(T_t)$ and $\emptyset$).
+On the other hand, if $\lambda(t)=\DEGENERATE$ then the number of modules of $G[L(T_t)]$ is exactly the product of the numbers of modules of the $G[L(T_{s_i})]$ (here the modules $L(T_t)$ and $\emptyset$ are automatically counted precisely once).

 Hence, given a set $X$ of nodes of $T$ we can check whether $X$ is precisely the set of nodes $t$ for which $G[L(T_t)]$ has an even number of modules in \CMSO[2].
-For this we check for each node $t$ their labeling and either the parity of children of $t$ that are in $X$ (if $\lambda(t)=\PRIME$) or the existence of a child in $X$ (if $\lambda(t)=\DEGENERATE$) and can conclude whether $t$ should be included in $X$ or not.
-Note that additionally leaves of $T$ are not included in $X$ as a graph with one vertex only contains one module.
+For this we first check for each node $t$ their labelling.
+If $\lambda(t)=\PRIME$ we check that $t\in X$ \ifof the parity of the number of children of $t$ that are in $X$ is even (counting exactly the children for which the number of modules minus $1$ of $G[L(T_{s_i})]$ is odd).
+If $\lambda(t)=\DEGENERATE$ we check that $t\in X$ \ifof there is a child $s$ of $t$ which is in $X$ (in this case the product of the number of modules of $G[L(T_{s_i})]$ is even).
+Note that additionally leaves of $T$ are included in $X$ as a graph with one vertex contains exactly two module.
 The number of modules of $G$ is even \ifof there is a set $X$ which consist of all nodes $t$ for which $G[L(T_t)]$ is even and the root of $T$ is in $X$.